 diffuse 6 @ UTS | Bon Marche Theatre, (University of Technology, Sydney) November 18th, 6.30pm

-At this address you will find up to date downloads, videos, audio and texts related to the software.
-Please read on for an overview of the project written in late 2011:
+For more information on the project you will find up to date downloads, videos, audio and texts related to the software at derivations.net

 thoughts, experiments and discoveries in sound, interaction and electroacoustic music